rmsk2/minica/README.md

 password.
 You can use `minica pwchange` to change the CA private key password to a proper value if you were affected by this problem.

 Cause of the bug was that a `return` statement was missing in `Command.get_new_secret_func()` and `Command.get_secret_func()`.
-These functions were introduced in commit [6695e31](https://github.com/rmsk2/minica/commit/6695e31044862a7acba72233101215b2f5d282f7).
+These functions were introduced in commit [6695e31](https://github.com/rmsk2/minica/commit/6695e31044862a7acba72233101215b2f5d282f7) when the repo was still private.
+As a consequence calling functions, which expected a return value (i.e. here a password), simply got the value
-As a consequence calling functions, which expected a return value (i.e. here a password), simply got the value `None` which was converted to the string `"None"` in string interpolations.
+`None` which was converted to the string `"None"` in string interpolations.

 You can use the command `openssl pkcs12 -in cert.pfx > cert.pem` follwowed by